MarcelineVQ/LootBlare/readme.md

   - **OS (Off Spec)**: Rolls from 1 to 99.
   - **TM (Transmog)**: Rolls from 1 to 50.

-- **Frame Duration**: By default, the frame stays on screen for `15 seconds`.
+- **Frame Duration**: By default, the frame stays on screen for `15 seconds` unless a new roll occurs.
 Adjust this duration with:
   `/lootblare 'time <number>` or `/lb 'time <number>`

   Example: `/lootblare 'time 30` to set the duration to 30 seconds.
-  This is also the way the masterlooter sets the roll time.
-The frame will stay visible for the diuration you set regardless of the masterlooter's set roll time.

 Every time the master looter changes, the new master looter announces the roll time defined.
 This value is also announced after updating the value with `/lb time <number>`.
 This announced value is applied to the entire raid to ensure consistency.